How can I help you?

 import 'zone.js';

-The Syncfusion Grid allows customization of the filtering user interface (UI) for foreign key columns by using the column.filter property.
-By default, a dropdown component is used for filtering foreign key columns.
-However, you can create a custom filtering UI by specifying a template function for the column.filter property.
+The Grid supports customization of the filtering UI for foreign key columns using the filter property.
+By default, an AutoComplete component renders for filtering.
+Custom filtering UI can be created by specifying a template function for the filter property.
+The filter property requires the following callback functions:

-In the following example, a DropDownList component is rendered as the filter UI for the EmployeeID foreign key column.
-The dataSource property of the DropDownList component is set to the employees data, and the fields property is configured to display the FirstName field as the text and EmployeeID field as the value.
-The value property is set to the current filter value of the column.
+In the following example, a DropDownList component is rendered as the filter UI for the “EmployeeID” foreign key column.
+The dataSource property of the DropDownList component is set to the employees data, with the fields property configured to display the “FirstName” field as the text and the “EmployeeID” field as the value.
+The value property is bound to the current filter value of the column.

 import { Component, OnInit, ViewChild } from '@angular/core';